juzraai/cordis-projects-crawler/docs/README.md

 ### TSV export

-The crawler can export the selected projects' metadata into a TSV (tabulator separated values) file.
-TSV files can be easily imported into spreadsheet editor softwares or relational database systems.
-The first line of the file will be the header.
-The output file will be named `YYYYMMDD-HHMMSS-projects.tsv` and you can find it under `export` folder inside the output directory.
-To turn on this export, add `-xt` or `--tsv` to the arguments:
+The crawler can export the selected projects' metadata into TSV (tabulator separated values) files.
+They can be easily imported into spreadsheet editor softwares or relational database systems.
+The first line of each file will be its header.
+The following output files will be generated under `export` folder inside the output directory:

+* `YYYYMMDD-HHMMSS-projects.tsv` - project metadata
+* `YYYYMMDD-HHMMSS-publications.tsv` - publication metadata

+To turn on these exports, add `-xt` or `--tsv` to the arguments:

 ```bash
 java -jar cordis-projects-crawler-VERSION.jar -s 12345 -xt
 ```

-Exported fields:
+Exported project fields:

 * rcn
 * cordisUrl